 Divorce or Legal Separation: Know the Difference in Arizona

 Many people want to know the difference between divorce and legal separation in Arizona to decide if they should file for divorce or legal separation.
 We want to share information regarding the differences between those two options as well as to discuss some of the benefits of a legal separation over a divorce in Arizona There are many reasons you might choose a legal separation over a divorce.

+The main difference between the two types of family law cases in Arizona is that a divorce completely dissolves the legal status of the marriage and returns each spouse to the status of a single person.
 A legal separation does not dissolve the legal status of the parties’ marriage and does not, therefore, return each party to the status of a single person.
-A person who is legally separated, therefore, can’t get married.
+An individual who is legally separated, therefore, can’t get married.

-You need first to verify that the group plan permits you to stay on the plan if you are legally separated.
-Lastly, you may have firmly held religious beliefs against divorce, in which case you may choose a legal separation over a divorce.
+You need first to verify that the group plan permits you to remain on the plan if you are legally separated.
+Another difference and benefit of a legal separation versus a divorce in Arizona are that you may have firmly held religious beliefs against divorce, in which case you may choose a legal separation over a divorce.

 Now that we have addressed the difference between a divorce and a legal separation, as well as the benefits of a legal separation over a divorce, you need to understand the process of a legal separation in Arizona.

 Unfortunately, a legal separation is no different than a divorce.
 Both actions required that you file an initial complaint, disclose certain information and documentation, and either settle your case or present your case to a judge in a final trial for the court to issue its Decree of Legal Separation the same way the court would proceed with an actual divorce.
 So, a legal separation will take just as long and be just as costly as a divorce.

 However, there are some things you can do to save time and money going through either a legal separation or a divorce.
 The first thing you can do to save time and money on a legal separation or a divorce is being organized.